Hrithik06/react/foundation/FoundationNotes.md

 `type` attribute in script tag indicates the type of script.
 Script tag can have four types:

 - Classic JS: If the attribute is not set or empty string then it is interprted as classic JS.
 - JS module: If `type="module"` then it is interpreted as JS module.
-A module is a self-contained, organised JS code which are imported and can be reused by other modules too.
+A module is a self-contained, organised JS code which is imported and can be reused by other modules too.
 - Import Map: If `type="importmap"` indicates that body of elements contains an import map.
-Import maps is a JSON object.
+Import map is a JSON object.
 - Data Block: Any other value is considered as a data block and is not processed by the browser.
 <br>
 <br>